tobydriscoll/udmath305/_sources/second_linear/solution_structure.md

 :::
 ::::

-The practical value of reduction of order is rather limited.
-But it does suggest an important fact.
+The reduction of order technique suggests an important fact.

 :::{proof:theorem}
 The general solution of a homogeneous, linear, second-order ODE is of the form